BloxDev-Hub/BloxDev-Hub/docs/Articles/Scripting/More_on_Dictionaries.md

 -- Baseplate
 ```

 This is what I meant!
-The game is really just a massive dictionary where the objects are the keys, and the instances are the values!
+The game is really just a massive dictionary where the objects are the keys, and the instances are the values.

-In summary, you can get an object with either of these two ways in consideration that the game is a dictionary!
+In summary, you can get an object with either of these two ways in consideration that the game is a dictionary:

 ```lua
 print(workspace.Baseplate.Name)